 Teachers and educators

 Create a #worldkidlit month display for your classroom to kickstart the school year with books from around the world.
-Perhaps a poster of global reads, inspired by this fantastic Read Around the World book map by Mrs A, C and D.
+Perhaps a poster of global reads, inspired by this fantastic Read Around the World book map by Mr A, Mr C and Mr D.

 Follow the blog for age-specific resources as we develop them, or share your own.
 Which 10 books from around the world would you recommend for the age group you teach?
 And if you teach a language, which middle grade or young adult titles in translation could help inspire your students to take a deeper interest in that country and culture?